fablabbcn/smartcitizen-docs/docs/Components/Soil and water.md

 ## Soil Station

-Soil sensors can be added as well, not only from Atlas Scientific, but also the [WeMakeThings Chirp](https://wemakethings.net/chirp/) sensor for Soil moisture.
+More soil sensors can be added as well, not only Atlas Scientific sensors, or  the [WeMakeThings Chirp](https://wemakethings.net/chirp/) sensor for Soil moisture.
+More developments available upon request.

 ![](https://i.imgur.com/DT45dpM.jpg)